nodejs/node-core-utils/docs/git-node.md

-  --file, -f        File to write the metadata in                                 [string] --readme          Path to file that contains collaborator contacts              [string] --check-comments  Check for 'LGTM' in comments                                 [boolean] --max-commits     Number of commits to warn                        [number] [default: 3]
+  --file, -f        File to write the metadata in                                 [string] --readme          Path to file that contains collaborator contacts              [string] --check-comments  Check for 'LGTM' in comments                                 [boolean] --json            Print metadata and PR readiness result as JSON               [boolean] --max-commits     Number of commits to warn                        [number] [default: 3]
 ```